sider/sider-docs/docs/enterprise/scaling.md

 This is the most complex and sophisticated strategy.
 Sider SaaS is running on this setup.

-In this context, you should manage three web applications for Sider Enterprise; `sideci`, `catpost`, and `setaria`.
+In this context, you should manage three web applications for Sider Enterprise; `sideci` and `catpost`.
 Each of the web applications should have its own endpoint, load balancer, database.

 If you want to try this setup, please contact the technical support and product development team at Sider.